H.R.2200 - Frederick Douglass Trafficking Victims Prevention and Protection Reauthorization Act of 2018115th Congress (2017-2018)

 - Became Law

 Summary: H.R.2200 — 115th Congress (2017-2018)All Information (Except Text)

-Federal Acquisition Institute curricula for the acquisition workforce shall include a course on the law relating to human trafficking and government contracting.
+Federal Acquisition Institute courses for the acquisition workforce shall contain material on law and regulations relating to human trafficking and federal government contracting.

 The Department of Justice may make grants for programs to designate a prosecutor for cases involving severe human trafficking.